segmentio/analytics-kotlin/README.md

 to try out this new library.
 Please provide feedback via Github issues/PRs, and feel free to submit pull requests.
 This library will eventually supplant our `analytics-android` library.

+NOTE: If you use pure Java codebase, please refer to [Java Compatibility](JAVA_COMPAT.md) for sample usages.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)